Xyce/Xyce/INSTALL.md

 If many flags are being applied as part of a CMake invocation, you might want to create a configuration script.
 This is essentially a shell script with the CMake invocation.
+The following commands are for Unix-like systems.
+Analogous scripts can be created for Windows systems.

-For example, to configure an MPI-enabled Trilinos build one might create a file containing:
+As an example, to configure an MPI-enabled Trilinos build, one might create a file containing:
 ```sh
 #!/bin/sh